 Aptly named the Golden Quarter, the last quarter of each calendar year, October to December, is known to be most lucrative for ecommerce businesses.

-With Black Friday, Cyber Monday and the festive season all falling in Q4, it’s no surprise that demand peaks during this period, particularly in the build-up to Christmas and boxing day.
+With Black Friday, Cyber Monday and the festive season all falling in Q4, it’s no surprise that demand peaks during this period, particularly in the build-up to Christmas and Boxing Day.
 There’s ample opportunity to drive more traffic to your ecommerce website via paid ads, disperse promotions via email marketing, deploy on-site campaigns, and reengage users with dynamic remarketing, all with the aim of capitalizing on the busiest shopping period of the year.

 However, to know how well your ecommerce website has performed and how successful your campaigns were over the period, you’ll need to ensure that your measurement and reporting is in order.
 When using Google Analytics 4, there’s plenty you can do to ensure that you can make the most of Q4, and to know how successful it was for you afterwards.